 One of the highlights of a visit to Singapore Zoo is not just the chance to see the animals at the exhibits but to also see them in action, or even have a memorable encounter with the animals.

-There are three animal presentations at Singapore Zoo – two at the Shaw Foundation Amphitheatre and one at the Rainforest KidzWorld Amphitheatre.
+There are five animal presentations at Singapore Zoo – two at the Shaw Foundation Amphitheatre and three at Kidzworld.

 Animal Shows Timings